AppDaemon/appdaemon/DASHBOARD.md

 - `args` - a list of arguments.
 - `skin` - Skin to use with the new screen (for HADash URLs only)

+For an arbitary URL, Args can be anything.
+When specifying a dashboard parameter, args have the following meaning:

+`timeout` - length of time to stay on the new dashboard `return` - dashboard to return to after the timeout has elapsed.

+Both `timeout` and `return` must be specified.

 If adding arguments use the args variable do not append them to the URL or you may break skinning.
 Add arguments like this:

 ```yaml